gravitational/careers/challenges/systems/challenge-1.md

   coding style guidelines and let us know what they are.
 * At the minimum, create tests for authentication, networking, and an unhappy/error scenario.
 * Make sure builds are reproducible.
-Pick any vendoring/packaging system that will allow us to get consistent build results.
 * Ensure error handling and error reporting is consistent.
 The system should report clear errors and not crash under non-critical conditions.
 * Avoid concurrency and networking errors.
 Most of the issues we've seen in